bbaattaahh/acss/structure_and_functions.md

 ### 1.1.
 Camera calibration
 Establish the pixel millimater ratio.

-Later, it will be a burned variable at first.
-But the notion something like this: http://opencv-python-tutroals.readthedocs.org/en/latest/py_tutorials/py_calib3d/py_calibration/py_calibration.html
+The solution based on this, without the corrections use only the chessboard detection function: http://opencv-python-tutroals.readthedocs.org/en/latest/py_tutorials/py_calib3d/py_calibration/py_calibration.html **Input:**
+- RGB picture about a chessboard
+- the length of the square of the board in millimeter

+**Output:**
+- millimeter pixel ratio
+- pixel millimeter ratio
+- variance of the detected chessboard squers edge size (check how good is the detection, if it is high it could be rerun)

 ### 1.2.
 Bucket identification by ORC
 On 0%.